lgmorand/workshop-aca/_entries/90-01 intro.md.md

 ### Delete resources

-Now that the workshop is finished, it is important to delete unused resources.
+Now that the workshop is finished, it is important to delete unused resources to stop the billing.
 Open the [Azure portal](https://portal.azure.com) and delete the resource groups.
 All contained resources will be removed.